-- 33. Ensure that the Service conducts an annual audit of: - a. all incidents concerning which a complaint under the Police Services Act was filed during the reporting period, - b. a sample of incidents for which a Use of Force form was completed during the reporting period, - c. a sample of incidents during the reporting period that were not initiated by a call for service, - all incidents wherein a body-worn camera was disabled for the purpose of protecting law enforcement strategies in accordance with section 10.b above, and - e. a sample of incidents whose retention period has expired during the reporting period;
+- 38. Ensure that the Service conducts an annual audit: - a.
+That reviews body-worn camera recordings and meta-data for: - i. all incidents for which a complaint under the Police Services Act was filed during the reporting period, - all incidents for which an investigation was initiated by the Special Investigations Unit or the Office of the Independent Police Review Director, - iii. a sample of incidents for which a Use of Force form was completed during the reporting period, - iv. a sample of incidents during the reporting period that were initiated by a call for service - v. a sample of incidents during the reporting period that were not initiated by a call for service, - vi. all incidents wherein a body-worn camera was disabled for the purpose of protecting law enforcement strategies in accordance with section 10.b above, and - vii. a sample of the meta-data for incidents whose retention period has expired during the reporting period; and b.
+Which ensures that: